Yorkshire Air Museum and Allied Air Forces Memorial

 What to See

 The museum holds over 500,000 historic objects related to aviation history, plus more than 20 historic vehicles.
-Several of the historic airplanes are kept in flying order and take part in regular 'Thunder Days' events.
+Several of the historic aeroplanes are kept in flying order and take part in regular 'Thunder Days' events.

 The planes are displayed in 20 hangar buildings.
 The oldest planes are in a special 'Pioneers of aviation' building and include the Cayley glider, a replica 1903 Wright Flyer, and 1911 Blackburn Mercury.
 Separate hangars showcase WWI planes, Interwar models, WWII planes, and a large collection of Cold War aircraft.
 One of the most modern planes in the exhibit is a 2003 Panavia Tornado.

-Though most of the airplanes are military, there are also several civilian planes on display, including a 1955 Handley Page Herald.
+Though most of the aeroplanes are military, there are also several civilian planes on display, including a 1955 Handley Page Herald.

-The historic vehicle collection is focussed on military automobiles, including a 1937 Ford Model E RAF utility vehicle.
+The historic vehicle collection is focused on military automobiles, including a 1937 Ford Model E RAF utility vehicle.
 Other vehicles include aircraft tractors, a pump unit, tugs, and a fast response airfield fire truck.

 There's much more to the aviation museum that 'just' historic planes; see an Airborne Forces display, Bomber Command recreation, uniform displays, and Squadron Memorial rooms.
 There is a restored control tower to explore, and an Air Gunners room.